leycec/kiseki-linux/README.rst

 #.
 Select the **same resolution** that you configured above (i.e., the native
    resolution of your monitor).
 #. (\ *Recommended*\ ) Enable **joystick support.** Sadly, Japanese voice acting
    and native joystick support is mutually exclusive.
-You can either have one or you can have the other.
-You of course want Japanese voice acting, which means you can't have native joystick support.
-So what do you do?
-You complain bitterly to anyone that might listen!
+You can have one or you can have the other.
+You (of course) want Japanese voice acting, which means you cannot have native joystick support.
+So what can you do?
+You can complain bitterly to anyone that might listen!
 How'd that go?
 Not so well?
 Then read.
    Although the game no longer provides native joystick support (...because we broke it), that's no obstacle to in-game progress.
-Just manually install a **Linux joystick mapping utility.** Many exist, but the one most Linux gamers care about in 2022 is AntiMicroX_:
+Just manually install a **Linux joystick mapping utility.** Many exist, but the one most Linux gamers care about in 2023 is AntiMicroX_:

    #. `Install AntiMicroX <AntiMicroX installation_>`__.
    #.
 Run **AntiMicroX.**